Introduction

 Musical notes correspond to specific frequencies.
 For instance:

-- Middle C on a piano has a frequency of approximately 261.6 Hz.
+- The frequency of middle C on a piano is roughly 261.6 Hz.

-- The A above middle C (A4) is standardized at 440 Hz.
+- For the A above middle C (A4), the typical frequency is 440 Hz.

 Frequency and Wavelength

 Frequency and wavelength are inversely related.
-As frequency increases, wavelength decreases, and vice versa.
+Wavelength decreases with increasing frequency and vice versa.
 This relationship is described by the formula:

 Speed = Frequency × Wavelength